rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

    - Sampling can follow the original dynamics dictated by PF-ODE or Rev-SDE.
    - Alternatively, one can modify the dynamics to control specific properties, such as the log-density trajectory.

-We propose a **quadrant framework** to organize these methods, as shown below:
+We summarize these in the table below:

 | Sampling Mode     | Original Dynamics       | Any Dynamics       |
 |--------------------|-------------------------|--------------------------|